gedcom7code/xto7/roadmap-to-redesign.md

-The document tracks a planned full re-write.
+This document tracks a planned full re-write.
 The current main branch has the following concerns:

 - Can generate invalid GEDCOM (at least in theory)
     - [x] create a semantic GEDCOM library that handles extension tags, etc <https://github.com/gedcom7code/js-gedcom/>